 If you have a continent urinary diversion or bladder reconstruction, it may be possible to avoid damaging the nerves that control erections.
 But even if you have one of these operations, you may still need medicines to get an erection.
 You can ask your surgeon about this when you are discussing the different types of surgery before your operation.

 Having your prostate removed means you will not be able to ejaculate, even if you can get an erection.
 Your orgasms will be dry.
-There is more about this in our section on sex and cancer for men in the coping with cancer section.

 Having a stoma can affect the way you feel about yourself.
 And this may affect how you feel about having sex.
 There is information about how cancer can affect your body image in our section about sex and sexuality after cancer.